 - Well data – dealing with and displaying well data from a Petrosys WDF as well as using direct connects to display and grid directly from other external data sources

-- Bubble maps – how to create effective bubble maps that enable your geological data to have visual impact
+- Bubble maps – how to create effective bubble maps that enable your geological data to have a visual impact

 - Ortho-contours – using ortho-contours to define source to trap migration pathways